msm-code/ghidralib/README.md

 ## Contributing

-A bit too early to ask for contributions, but PRs are very welcome.
-Ghidra API sufrace is huge and I covered just a small part of it (that I use most often).
-Feel free to open PRs to add things you are missing.
+PRs are welcome.
+Feel free to open PRs to add things you need.

-You can also just report issues.
-Feature request are also accepted, since I'm trying to cover common use-cases.
+You can also just report issues and send feature requests.
+I started this library to cover my own needs, but I'm interested in learning what other people use it for.

 *Dragon icon at the top created by cube29, flaticon*